 A content manager is, typically, responsible for developing the voice of a company through its online presence and for building an audience.
 This job involves researching, sourcing, writing and creating interesting content to be published to reach and engage target audiences.
 Content will help businesses improving efficiency, re-boosting online branding, optimising search engine rankings and making information search easier.
 But businesses need to be careful of what type of content they create… Another study I read recently confirmed that the size of the digital universe is doubling every two years and by 2020, the digital universe will reach a staggering 44 trillion gigabytes.
 One of the challenge of this dramatic growth for any business is to determine what is the right amount of content for them and what type of messages they should deliver to their audience.
 Whilst most business leaders have come to realise the need to add content marketing to their marketing mix, many still don’t know how to develop effective content strategies.
 As a result, they are struggling to harness the power of content marketing to connect meaningfully or profitably with their consumer and corporate customers.
 To be efficient and to drive successful outcomes, businesses need to develop their own appropriate content strategy.
 To that end, they need to make sure that they hire skilled and knowledgeable talent, invest in the rights tools and coordinate across departments to drive long-term results.

-If you’re a business owner in need of more specific advice about what to look for in a Content Manager or a Marketing professional who is interesting in knowing what the market is like at the moment, please don’t hesitate to contact me in confidence at firstname.lastname@example.org or on 020 7936 1120.Posted about 5 years ago
+If you’re a business owner in need of more specific advice about what to look for in a Content Manager or a Marketing professional who is interesting in knowing what the market is like at the moment, please don’t hesitate to contact me in confidence at firstname.lastname@example.org or on 020 7936 1120.Posted over 5 years ago